sorrycc/roadhog/README.md

 Specify webpack entries, support [glob](https://github.com/isaacs/node-glob) format.

-suppose your project is multipages, wanting files in src/pages as entries. your can do the followings.
+suppose your project is multipages, wanting files in src/pages as entries. you can do the followings.

 ```
 "entry": "src/pages/*.js"